Index for FAQs

 In the first instance, cardholders should contact the site that suspended their role so any requirements or incidents can be resolved.
 This may require going directly to the operator or contractor who manages the site at which your role was suspended.

 Where am I blocked?

 If you aren’t sure at what level you are blocked, you may call Pegasus on 1300 777 245.
-Please remember that Pegasus cannot tell you why you have been blocked; only the operator or head contractor that has placed the block will have those details.
+Please remember that Pegasus cannot tell you why you have been blocked; only the operator that has placed the block will have those details.